top of page

 STORYTELLER

 Kate Morton (Mezzo-Soprano) is a storyteller and performer from the Cherokee Nation in Tahlequah, Oklahoma.
-She is a Master of Music in Vocal Arts student at the Juilliard School under the tutelage of Mr. Kevin Short.
-In October, with the Oklahoma City Philharmonic and Canterbury Voices, Morton originated the role of Loksi’ in the world premiere of Jerod Impichchaachaaha’ Tate’s Loksi' Shaali': A Chickasaw Opera, the first opera performed entirely in a Native American language.
-She will be joining Opera Saratoga as a 2025 festival artist in their productions of She Loves Me (Ilona Ritter) and La vie Parisienne (Madame de Folle-Verdure.)
-In Juilliard's 2024/25 season, Morton will be a soloist with New York Festival of Song's Take Care of this House: Songs for America, curated by NYFOS Artistic Director Steven Blier.
-She will also perform in L'enfant et les Sortilèges (La Chatte/L'Ecureuil) at Alice Tully Hall and Juilliard's mainstage production of Dialogues des Carmelites (Sœur Mathilde).
+She is a graduate of the Juilliard School where she received her Master of Music in Vocal Arts while under the tutelage of Mr. Kevin Short.
+In summer of 2026, Morton will be a Resident Artist with The Glimmerglass Festival, performing the role of Ado Annie in Oklahoma!
+In upcoming performances, Morton will perform in the world premiere of The Song Blanket at Symphony Space, as well as perform excerpts of Opera Montana's new commission of A River Runs Through It at National Sawdust.
+In October 2024, with the Oklahoma City Philharmonic and Canterbury Voices, Morton originated the role of Loksi’ in the world premiere of Jerod Impichchaachaaha’ Tate’s Loksi' Shaali': A Chickasaw Opera, the first opera performed entirely in a Native American language.
+She will reprise the role in Wilmington, Delaware this May in a concert version with Wilmington Concert Opera.
+She recently joined Opera Saratoga as a 2025 festival artist in their productions of She Loves Me (Ilona Ritter) and La vie Parisienne (Madame de Folle-Verdure.)

 bottom of page